robomechanics/MiniRHex/Assembly/readme.md

 4. Open base.sldprt and save as a .dxf file.
 Use this file to laser cut 3-mm thick acrylic to serve as the foundation for the robot.

+Check to make sure the screws fit through the holes.
+If not, drill them out before moving on.

 5. Prepare the mainboard for use.
  * Solder the battery connector onto one positive pinhole and one negative pinhole for power.
 The location on the board is shown below:

   ![Power pin location](Images/MiniRHex_powerpins.png)

-6. First, connect the battery case and mainboard to the foundation, with the USB port facing outwards
+6. First, connect the battery case and mainboard to the foundation, with the USB port facing outwards (see step 16. for complete MiniRHex layout).
  * Connections:
     * Battery case: M3 button head x 10 mm, M3 nut
     * Mainboard: M3 spacer, M3 button head x 10 mm, M3 lock nut